 A few months after the jettisoning of the leaves, the tree produces masses of bell-shaped vivid scarlet flowers.
 They do not always flower annually and put on their best display maybe only once every five years, especially after a hot dry summer.
 In between these times, they may only produce one or two branches of flowers on the whole tree.

 It produces a tough leathery dark-brown seed pod, containing rows of corn-like seeds that are surrounded by hairs that will irritate the skin and nose and throat if inhaled.
 They are toxic to many native animals and birds.

 A great place to spot a flame tree is from one of the lookouts around the Springbrook area in south-east Queensland during summer.
 As you look across the valley, you can easily pick a brilliant red splotch from the deep green rainforest surrounding it.

-Flame tree leaves also feed the caterpillars of some native butterflies, including the Common Aeroplane, Tailed Emperor and Helenita Blue.
+Flame tree leaves also feed the caterpillars of some native butterflies, including the Pencilled Blue, Helenita Blue, Common Aeroplane and Tailed Emperor Butterflies.

 In turn, insectivorous birds feed off these caterpillars.
 Planting a few flame trees in your garden will provide habitat for these animals.

-TIPOnce flowering has finished, the tree produces large black boat-shaped pods stuffed with hairy seeds.
-At first unappetising in appearance, they turn out to be quite tasty, but first remove the irritating hairs with gloves on before roasting the seeds.
+Once flowering has finished, the tree produces large black boat-shaped pods stuffed with hairy seeds.
+Wear gloves if handling them.